SakilaWAW/daily-algorithm/readme.md

 I learned insert sort,shell sort,select sort today,and also implement them in day6's code.
 I will implement all common sort methods in the near future.

+##day8

+Today,I will realize the most useful sort algorithm:Heap sort & Quick sort!Quick sort is known
+as the top ten algorithm during the decade.EXCITING!~＞ω＜(code is merged in day6's project.)